The Safety Case Becomes the Release Gate

 This is the same tension described in The System Card Becomes a Release Ritual.
 Disclosure can discipline a launch, but it can also become ceremonial.
 A safety case improves on the system card only if it changes the decision process.
 It has to create a place where evidence can stop a release, narrow a deployment, trigger stronger controls, or force post-deployment monitoring.

-It also connects to The AI Audit Becomes the Compliance Interface.
+It also connects to The AI Audit Becomes the Compliance Interface, the measurement state of AI safety institutes, and the AI register as public memory.
 The safety case is the object an auditor, regulator, safety institute, board committee, or court might eventually inspect.
 It is not accountability by itself.
 It is the file accountability needs.

 Failure Modes